Which popular sales methodology is right for you?

 Figuring out which sales methodology is best for your business can be tricky.
 Here are some tips for finding the one that will work for you.

-Whether you’re a first time sales manager or an experienced pro, figuring out which sales methodology is best for your business can be tricky.
+Whether you’re just starting out in sales management or an experienced pro, figuring out which sales methodology is best for your business can be tricky.
 Here are some tips for finding the one that will work for you.

 According to Neil Rackham’s 1989 book on the subject (which we’ve recommended before), SPIN Selling is a sales methodology focused on four key steps: Solution, Problem, Implication and Need-Payoff.
 This sales method will work best for you if you find any of the following statements to be true.